cyberbotics/epuck_ros2/installation/cross_compile/README.md

 ./start_docker.sh
 ```
 This command will build and run the Docker container, and allocate a pseudo-TTY.
-It means that you can use it as another operating system.
+It means that you can use it as an another operating system.
 From now on, most of the tasks you will be able to do from the Docker container.